2050 net-zero target

 To reach net-zero emissions by 2050, a substantial reduction in emissions from the building sector, transport and industry is necessary.
 There are emissions that are unavoidable or very difficult to avoid mainly from the agricultural sector and certain industrial processes such as cement production or waste combustion.
 These residual emissions will need to be offset by natural and technological storage means (i.e. sinks that absorb and store carbon).
 The long-term climate strategy shows how the target of net-zero emissions can be reached by 2050.

-The net-zero target is also the subject of the Glacier Initiative, which was submitted in November 2019.
-The Glacier Initiative seeks to enshrine the net-zero target in the Constitution.
+The net-zero target was also the subject of the Glacier Initiative, which was submitted in November 2019.
+The Glacier Initiative wanted to enshrine the net-zero target in the constitution.

 Further information